MathewKing/mcp2210-linux/README.md

 scp -p mcp2210.ko user/libmcp2210.so user/mcp2210 root@pi:bin/
 ```

-At the very least, your KERNELDIR should have a valid .config and you should run make modules_prepare.
+At the very least, your `KERNELDIR` should have a valid `.config` and you should run `make modules_prepare`.
 You'll need to enable the following in your .config:

-* CONFIG_SPI - if you want to use the MCP2210 as an spi master
+* `CONFIG_SPI` - if you want to use the MCP2210 as an spi master
-* CONFIG_SPI_SPIDEV - if you want to use the kernel's handy-dandy spidev driver and the userspace utility's spi functionality
+* `CONFIG_SPI_SPIDEV` - if you want to use the kernel's handy-dandy spidev driver and the userspace utility's spi functionality
-* CONFIG_GPIOLIB - if you want to use the gpio interface which doesn't exist yet :)
+* `CONFIG_GPIOLIB` - if you want to use the gpio interface

 You don't need to make `mcp2210.s` if you don't care to examine the disassembly.
 The `CFLAGS` supplied when building the userspace program aren't inferred if not supplied (although it really doesn't contain any floating point calculations at the moment).
 I use `-j4` because I have a quad core processor, tune to your preferences.
 Finally, there is a lot of hard-coded crap in the `Makefile` (The `Kconfig` only exists for future integration into the mainline kernel tree).